GeekTrainer/learn-vue/m03-conditional-rendering/includes/1-learning-objectives.md

 Upon completion of this module you will:

-- display one of two paragraphs in a browser depending on whether a product is available or booked
+- selectively display certain paragraphs in a browser depending on specific conditions defined in your application
 - know how to define a data object as boolean, numeric or text
 - use the following directives to conditionally render content
   - v-if
+  - v-if-else
   - v-else
   - v-show